-The Tale of the Sliding Barn Door that almost killed me (not literally…)
+The Tale of the 36-inch barn door that almost killed me (not literally…)

-The reason I found a quick-n-dirty way to build a barn door is because I’d done it more than once, the hard way.
+The reason I found a quick and cheap way to build a barn door is because I’d already done it the hard way.

 “This would be a perfect place for a barn door!” -I said